 Free Homicide Consultation in San Diego

 Homicide is a serious crime in California and defendants charged with the criminal act of unlawfully taking another person’s life are prosecuted aggressively and punished harshly under the law.
 If you or someone you love has been charged with murder or manslaughter in San Diego, it is imperative that you consult a reputable criminal defense lawyer as quickly as possible to discuss how best to proceed with your case.
 You may only get one chance to defend yourself against these criminal charges and having a seasoned criminal defense attorney on your side can significantly improve your chances of obtaining a favorable outcome in your homicide case.
-Contact Sevens Legal, APC today to speak to a reputable San Diego criminal defense attorney about your legal options.
+Contact Sevens Legal Criminal Lawyers today to speak to a reputable San Diego criminal defense attorney about your legal options.